TMJ Treatment Mehlville, MO

 What Is Temporomandibular Joint Dysfunction (TMD)?

-Temporomandibular Joint Dysfunction (TMD) encompasses a group of conditions affecting the temporomandibular joint (TMJ), the complex hinge that connects the lower jaw (mandible) to the temporal bone of the skull.
+Temporomandibular Joint Dysfunction (TMD) is a collection of disorders impacting the temporomandibular joint (TMJ), which connects the lower jaw (mandible) to the temporal bone of the skull.
 Located just in front of each ear, the TMJ is unique among joints in the body due to its dual functions: it allows for both the up-and-down hinge movement and the sliding or gliding movement required for chewing, speaking, and other jaw movements.
 Its range of motion and versatility make it one of the body’s most intricate and frequently used joints.

 Anatomy of the Temporomandibular Joint (TMJ)

-• Mandibular Condyle: The rounded end of the lower jaw that sits within the socket of the temporal bone.
+• Mandibular Condyle: The mandibular condyle, a rounded part of the jawbone, sits in the temporal bone socket.

 • Temporal Bone: Part of the skull, the temporal bone forms the socket where the TMJ connects.
 This structure provides a smooth surface for movement and stability within the joint.

-• Ligaments and Muscles: Jaw movement is supported by TMJ ligaments and muscles, including the masseter and temporalis muscles.
+• Ligaments and Muscles: The TMJ relies on a network of ligaments and muscles, including the masseter and temporalis muscles, which control the jaw’s movement.
 Tension or inflammation in these muscles can cause pain and stiffness, common symptoms of TMD.

 How TMD Affects Jaw Function